Ershao/Ershao.github.io/_pages/about.md

 Welcome to my homepage!

 I am an associate professor at the Cyberspace Institute of Advanced Technology, Guangzhou University.
-I received my Ph.D. from the School of Computer Science at University College Cork, Ireland, under the supervision of [Prof. Ken Brown] (http://www.cs.ucc.ie/%7Ekb11/).
-I was a Post-Doctoral Fellow in the School of Cyberspace Science and Technology at Beijing Institute of Technology, working with Prof. Liehuang Zhu and Prof. Fan Li.
+I received my Ph.D. from the School of Computer Science at University College Cork (Ireland) under the supervision of [Prof. Ken Brown] (http://www.cs.ucc.ie/%7Ekb11/) in 2021.
+I was a Post-Doctoral Fellow in Cyberspace Institute of Advanced Technology at Guangzhou University, working with [Prof. Zhihong Tian](https://wyy.gzhu.edu.cn/info/1160/1560.htm) from 2021 to 2023.
+Before joining in University College Cork, I was a research engineering in Shenzhen Institute of Advanced Technology, Chinese Academic of Science, working with [Prof Yong Zhang] (https://hpcc.siat.ac.cn/homepage/zhangy.html).